fluiddyn/hg-setup/README.md

 [![Github Actions](https://github.com/fluiddyn/hg-setup/actions/workflows/ci.yml/badge.svg?branch=branch/default)](https://github.com/fluiddyn/hg-setup/actions)

 hg-setup can be used to setup [Mercurial].
-The main command provided by this package, `hg-setup init` launches a simple Terminal User Interface (TUI) to initialize a reasonable user configuration file and shell completion for bash and zsh.
+The main command provided by this package, `hg-setup init`, launches a simple Terminal User Interface (TUI) to initialize a reasonable user configuration file and shell completion for bash and zsh.

-With [UV], one can run it without installation with:
+With [UV], one can even run it without installation with:

 ```sh
 uvx hg-setup init